raku-community-modules/RakudoPrereq/README.md

     # specify minimum Rakudo version 2017.04, with custom message
     # when user's Rakudo is too old
-    use RakudoPrereq v2017.04, 'Your Perl 6 is way too old, bruh!';
+    use RakudoPrereq v2017.04, 'Your Raku is way too old, bruh!';

     # specify minimum Rakudo version 2017.04, use default message and die
     # when non-Rakudo compiler is used